benjaminfoo/Voice-Consultant/readme.md

 <img src="/webapp/screens/screen_4.png" width="600">

 ## Plug-Ins
-This project contains the plug-in management api and implementations of serviceloaders in order to provide plug-in mechanisms and a set of implementations of the previously mentioned commands.
+This project contains a plug-in API in order to write custom plug-ins.
+These plug-ins can be loaded during runtime (hot-plugging).
+The definition for the API is stored in the "plugins-api" project.
+The default implementations can be found in the "plugins-impl" project.
-It is based on the Java Service-Loader API.
+The plug-in mechanism is based on the Java Service-Loader API.
+If you're interested in developing your custom plug-ins have a look at the plugin-projects.

-In order to load your own plug-ins into the backend, just provide a jar with implementations of the `org.owls.voice.backend.plugins.PlugInInterface`.

-Remember to put a service-descriptor containing your implementations in the resources `<project>\src\main\resources\META-INF\services\org.owls.voice.backend.plugins.PlugInInterface` - I recommend to peek into the plugins-project if you're interested in development.
 ## Backend
 The goal of the core is to provide an expendable system / platform for using a computer without using a keyboard, hands or even a monitor / display.
 The system provides speech recognition by CMU Sphinx, text-to-speech-synthesis provided by Mary-TTS.
 The overall architecture is based on mostly spring-related frameworks (alot).